demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_Lite_-_Incident_Handling_README.md

 Verdict Handling:
 - Handles malicious incidents by initiating appropriate response actions, including blocking malicious indicators, isolating endpoints, and disabling user accounts.

+To utilize this playbook as the default for handling XDR incidents, the classifier should be empty, and the selected incident type should be `Cortex XDR - Lite`.

 ## Dependencies